learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 When we're working in the DOM, the structure is the same.
 We can access objects in the DOM (called _nodes_) that consist of tags, just like the HTML elements that make up the base HTML.
-Nodes and elements are not the same thing &mdash;
-all elements in the DOM are nodes but not all nodes are HTML elements.
+Nodes and elements are not the same thing — all elements in the DOM are nodes but not all nodes are HTML elements.
 However, when we're working in the DOM, the nodes we access and modify are virtually always HTML elements.